participants in the Grays Harbor Demonstration Garden for the Annual Seed Saver Event

 While this program offers gardeners opportunities to gain personal knowledge in a variety of different gardening subjects, the focus is to develop community educators.
 Once training is completed, Master Gardener volunteers help deliver information related to sustainable gardening, composting, landscaping, plant disease management and insect identification and control.

-Master Gardener training is held on a biennial basis for Grays Harbor and Pacific Counties offered in the “even” years.
-The training covers 24 topics from the basics of botany and soils to the complexities of entomology and plant disease recognition.
-The training consists of two parts – online modules through WSU Extension and local hands-on classes.
+Master Gardener training is now held each year, beginning in the fall with registration in the summer.
+The training covers topics from the basics of botany and soils to the complexities of entomology and plant disease recognition.
+The training consists of two parts – online modules through WSU Extension and local hands-on activities.

-For more information about the next Master Gardener volunteer training contact the WSU Extension office at 360-482-2934.
+The application period for the 2025-26 class has ended.
+Applications for the 2026-2027 class will be available in late spring of 2026.
+For information about the next Master Gardener volunteer training contact the WSU Extension office at 360-482-2934.

 Requests for reasonable accommodation need to be made two weeks prior to the program.
 Please make all requests to WSU Extension 360-482-2934.
 Cooperating agencies: Washington State University, U.S. Department of Agriculture, and Grays Harbor County.
 Extension programs and employment are available to all without discrimination.
 Evidence of noncompliance may be reported through your local Extension office.